luchocloud/Deployments/Kubernetes/K3s-Deployment/readme.md

 # Simple K3s Deployment for Homelab
 K3s is one of the best solutions I've found for easily deploying a lightweight Kubernetes cluster.

+>This guide is a simple, practical walkthrough based on my own experience setting up K3s for a home lab environment.
+I wrote it to help myself and others get up and running faster and hopefully avoid some of the hiccups and troubleshooting I faced along the way.

 Read the Docs for [K3s](https://k3s.io/)!

 ## Requisites